code-on-sunday/buildr.studio/refactor_notes.md

 ---

 Refactor to lift the state of the file or folder selection in the FileExplorerSection up to the HomeScreen.
 A new ChangeNotifier class can be created if needed.

+---

+Refactor the FileExplorerSection widget to less use the calls context.watch or context.read.
+Turn the widget into a StatelessWidget if possible.